jtwaleson/codeowners-err/README.md

 ## Fork details (jtwaleson)

 Updates the dependencies and rust version.
 Also return a Result rather than an "unwrap" if parsing the CODEOWNERS file returns an error.
-Optionally we ignore lines that contain errors.
+Optionally we can handle invalid patterns in a lenient way using `PatternErrorHandling::Lenient`.

 ## Usage